rasheedolaoluwa/monty/README.md

-readme for monty alx task
+readme for bf alx task